 The crash happened just after 1 a.m. on New Year's Day on Barker Cypress Road at Barkers Branch.

 Harris County sheriff's deputies believe the 70-year-old driver of a red Toyota Sienna was at fault in the deadly crash, although they believe the 32-year-old driver of the second vehicle involved was intoxicated.

 Deputies said a silver Toyota Rav4 was driving north on Barker Cypress, approaching the intersection, while the Sienna was making a left turn from the southbound lanes of Barker Cypress onto Barkers Branch.

 That's when investigators said the Sienna failed to yield while turning left and was hit by the Rav4.

+The driver of the Sienna and another passenger were sent by ambulance to a different hospital, where deputies said the passenger died.
 The driver sustained serious, but non-life threatening injuries, according to deputies.

 "One of those individuals that was transported was pronounced deceased, also at the hospital," Sgt.
-Beatty said, "The driver and sole occupant of the Toyota Rav4 was transported to Memorial Hermann Katy, where she exhibited clues of being intoxicated."
+Beatty said.
+"The driver and sole occupant of the Toyota Rav4 was transported to Memorial Hermann Katy, where she exhibited clues of being intoxicated."

 Another two passengers from the Sienna were flown to Memorial Hermann Hospital.
 Deputies said they were in critical condition.